bombchus/z64-music-wiki/docs/basic/categories.md

     | `131` | Mayor Dotour's Office | — | — |

 ## Making a Metadata File
-!!! alert "Warning"
+!!! alert "UNSUPPORTED"
-    Metadata files have not currently been presented to or adopted by any of the randomizers, this is just a concept and is not implemented; **DO NOT USE IT AS A REPLACEMENT FOR A META OR CATEGORIES FILE!**
+    **DO NOT USE IT AS A REPLACEMENT FOR A META OR CATEGORIES FILE!**

 === ":material-code-braces: &nbsp;metadata.yml"
     ``` yaml